kirangoura/connect-ui/README.md

 - `vite.config.mjs` - Vite configuration
 - `package.json` - Dependencies

-### Backend (Spring Boot - Port 3001)
+### Backend (Spring Boot - Separate Repository)
-Located in `/backend` folder (ready to move to separate Git repo)
+The backend is in the `/backend` folder and ready to be moved to a separate Git repository.
+This enables independent deployment and scaling.

+To deploy the backend:
+1. Create a new GitHub repository for the backend
+2. Push the `/backend` folder contents to that repository
+3. Deploy to a Java-hosting platform (Heroku, Railway, AWS, Google Cloud, etc.)
+4. Update `VITE_API_URL` environment variable to point to your deployed backend

+**Backend Folder Contents:**
 - `build.gradle` - Gradle build configuration
 - `settings.gradle` - Gradle settings
-- `src/main/java/com/connect/` - Java source code
+- `src/main/java/com/connect/` - Java source code (Controllers, Services, Repositories, Models)
-  - `ConnectApplication.java` - Spring Boot main application
-  - `controller/EventController.java` - REST API endpoints
-  - `service/EventService.java` - Business logic
-  - `repository/EventRepository.java` - Database repository
-  - `model/Event.java` - Event entity
-  - `config/` - Configuration classes
-- `src/main/resources/` - Configuration and migrations
+- `src/main/resources/` - Configuration and Flyway database migrations
-  - `application.properties` - Spring Boot configuration
-  - `db/migration/V1__Create_events_table.sql` - Flyway database migration
-- `.gitignore` - Git ignore rules
-- `README.md` - Backend documentation

 ## Technology Stack